 Typically, simulations require only a single (non-hybrid) atom style.
 If some atoms in the simulation do not have all the properties defined by a particular style, use the simplest style that defines all the needed properties by any atom.
 For example, if some atoms in a simulation are charged, but others are not, use the charge style.
 If some atoms have bonds, but others do not, use the bond style.

 The only scenario where the hybrid style is needed is if there is no single style which defines all needed properties of all atoms.
-For example, if you want dipolar particles which will rotate due to torque, you would need to use "atom_style hybrid sphere dipole".
+For example, as mentioned above, if you want dipolar particles which will rotate due to torque, you need to use “atom_style hybrid sphere dipole”.
 When a hybrid style is used, atoms store and communicate the union of all quantities implied by the individual styles.

 LAMMPS can be extended with new atom styles as well as new body styles; see this section.